A Different Kind of Thanksgiving: Zoe Empowers Children Become Zoe Empowers Donors

 Since joining ZOE’s three-year empowerment program, these young people, now in their second year, have realized that to reach more orphans living like they once were, they, too, must join the fight to end poverty.

-This realization is one of the many ways empowerment manifests within ZOE children.
+This realization is one of the many ways empowerment manifests within Zoe Empowers children.
 When lack of connection, income, food and resources become challenges of the past, the feeling of gratitude emerges.
 As a result, their sense of obligation to help others is ignited and events like Thanksgiving in Tharaka are self-organized amongst the groups.

-In tradition with African culture, each ZOE group entered the circle formed by the seating arrangement with a unified song and dance.
+In tradition with African culture, each Zoe Empowers group entered the circle formed by the seating arrangement with a unified song and dance.
 For several minutes, the children loudly chanted predetermined phrases such as “The Lord has done so much for me so that’s why I’m praising him” and “We are bringing Thanksgiving” as they made their way into the center of the circle, moving naturally to the rhythm of homemade percussion instruments and high-pitched whistles.

-One-by-one, the ZOE children danced their way to the front of the circle to drop their personal offering into a hand-woven collection basket situated on a small wooden table attended by two group mentors.
+One-by-one, the Zoe Empowers children danced their way to the front of the circle to drop their personal offering into a hand-woven collection basket situated on a small wooden table attended by two group mentors.
 With each dollar contributed, the chants loudened; the dance moves exaggerated.
 Sidelined groups laughed, smiled and moved in-place, waiting for their opportunity to give.

 “I want to give so others don’t have to suffer the way I suffered.” -Edward, 20